SOCI 3403 Individual and Society | College of Extended Learning | UNB

 Sociology SOCI 3403 Three (3) credit hours

-This course aims at bringing about awareness of the processes involved in social interaction.
-It uses the theory of symbolic interactionism as a sociological framework for the study of the self and its presentation, the process of socialization, stereotyping and stigma, and collective behaviour and social movements.
+This course aims at understanding the processes involved in social interaction and construction of reality.
+It uses symbolic interactionism as a sociological framework for the study of human culture.
+The topics include socialization and its role in shaping the self; stereotyping and stigma and their roles in reproducing social injustices; and collective behaviour and social movements.

 Contact the instructor to request a syllabus.